Rainforest Partnership: Films for the Forest

 Since May 13, 2010, Rainforest Partnership has held the short film competition Films for the Forest (F3) in which films between 30 seconds to 3 minutes long are submitted centered around a featured theme.
 Since 2012, F3 has been featured at SXSW Film Festival Community Screenings.
 The films held in the competition are sent from around the world, including "countries as far away as Brazil, Italy and India".
 Richard Linklater has served as the primary judge for the competition every year since 2010 alongside guest judges including: Lisa McWilliams, Michel Scott, and Evan Smith (2010) Elizabeth Avellan and Ed Begley Jr. (2011) Elizabeth Avellan and Philippe Cousteau Jr. (2012) Philippe Cousteau Jr., Jay Duplass, and Dana Wheeler-Nicholson (2013) Sarah Backhouse, Dilly Gent, and Ginger Sledge (2014) Eloise DeJoria, Taylor Ellison, and Kenny Laubbacher (2015) Solly Granastein and Julio Quintana (2016) Michael Cain and Alonso Mayo (2017).

 World Rainforest Day

 On June 22, 2017, Rainforest Partnership launched the inaugural World Rainforest Day.
 The holiday was started as a means to bring awareness to the importance of tropical rainforests and encourage action to prevent deforestation.
 Partners for World Rainforest Day include Avoided Deforestation Partners, South by Southwest, Austin EcoNetwork, Earthx Film, Bonobo Conservation Initiative, 2020 or Bust, Earth Day ATX, and Ear to the Earth.

 Media

-Rainforest Partnership has been featured in multiple local media outlets including the Austin American-Statesman's online counterpart, Austin360.com, listener-supported public radio station KUT, and local news station News 8 YNN Austin.
+Rainforest Partnership has been featured in multiple local media outlets including the Austin American-Statesmans online counterpart, Austin360.com, listener-supported public radio station KUT, and local news station News 8 YNN Austin.
 Further articles have appeared in The Austin Chronicle, an alternative weekly newspaper published on Thursdays in Austin.